RoboGeek123/RoboGeek123.github.io/_posts/2019-04-15-Multi-Effects-Pi-dle-Board.md

 ### New to effects pedals or wanna learn more?
-Check out https://beginnerguitarhq.com/bass-effect-pedals/ for a great introduction to the various effects pedals and their functions.
+Check out [Beginner Guitar HQ](https://beginnerguitarhq.com/bass-effect-pedals/) for a great introduction to the various effects pedals and their functions.

 <br>